-In the Category dropdown, select PVS File Properties
+Select PVS File Properties from the Category dropdown.

-Leave the Default Value box blank.
-This box would be filled in if there was a portion of an attribute that would be shared between all parts.
-For example, if adding a country code for international phone numbers, a + could be added as a default value, because each extension, no matter what the part is, the phone number for ordering the part is going to start with a +.
+Leave the Default Value field blank.
+This field would be filled in if there was a portion of an attribute that would be shared between all parts.
+For example, if adding a country code for international phone numbers, a + could be added as a default value, because for each extension, no matter what the part is, the phone number for ordering the part is going to start with “+.”

-Click OK to create this new attribute
+Click OK.